AnandRituraj/MailMerge-pro/README.md

 The PDF processing happens server-side for enhanced security.
 Your uploaded resume will be:

-- Processed to extract the text content
+- Processed to extract the text content using pdfjs-dist
 - Used to generate the email
 - Automatically deleted after processing

-## Contributing

-We welcome contributions to improve MailMerge Pro!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests to ensure functionality
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-Please ensure your code follows the existing style and includes appropriate tests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Troubleshooting